 As populations live longer, the problems for individuals with diminished mental capacity across borders are also growing.
-The Hague Convention 35 of 13 January 2000 on the International Protection of Adults (Hague 35) deals with the PIL issues of the recognition and enforcement and the applicable law of protective measures and the applicable law for private mandates.
-Hague 35 has already been ratified by Austria, the Czech Republic, Estonia, Finland, France, Germany, Monaco, Portugal, Scotland and Switzerland.
-Cyprus, Greece, Ireland, Italy, Latvia, Luxembourg, the Netherlands and Poland have all signed but not yet ratified.
-It is anticipated that Latvia may ratify during 2017 and Ireland in 2018.
+The Hague Convention 35 of 13 January 2000 on the International Protection of Adults (HCCH 35) deals with the PIL issues of the recognition and enforcement and the applicable law of protective measures and the applicable law for private mandates.
+HCCH 35 has already been ratified by Austria, Cyprus, the Czech Republic, Estonia, Finland, France, Germany, Latvia, Monaco, Portugal, UK (Scotland only) and Switzerland.
+Greece, Ireland, Italy, Luxembourg, the Netherlands and Poland have all signed but not yet ratified.
+It is anticipated that Ireland may ratify during 2020.
 Belgium is also likely to accede shortly and Spain, Sweden and Italy are also now working towards ratification.
 Northern Ireland may also do so, using a similar model to Schedule 3 of MCA 2005 in Schedule 9 to the Mental Capacity Act (Northern Ireland) 2016.
 The changes to the internal law in Ireland and Northern Ireland will be significant and Scotland is undertaking a further review.

-The EU Parliament passed a further Resolution 2015/20185(INL) on 1 June 201719 and this issue is likely to be on the EU programme during the next five years.
+The EU Parliament passed a further Resolution 2015/20185(INL), P8_TA(2017)0235 on 1 June 2017,19 and this issue may be on the EU programme during the next five years.
 Member States will be encouraged to ratify and further EU legislation is possible.
-Hague 35 is, however, not without its own problems and further developments are likely.
+HCCH 35 is, however, not without its own problems and further developments are likely.
 The inherent conflicts in the UN Convention on the Rights of Persons with Disabilities (UN CRPD) between the protection of rights under Article 12 and the protection from abuse under Article 16 are probably impossible to square.
-It is argued that Hague 35 and the legislation of many states bound by UN CRPD are not compatible with it.
+It is argued that HCCH 35 and the legislation of many states bound by UN CRPD are not compatible with it.
 The debate is one that will continue.

 VII WEALTH STRUCTURING AND REGULATION

 As a result of the lack of EU competence in the area of personal taxation, there are no vehicles to provide structures that are comprehended throughout the EU.
-Trusts, while recognised in Cyprus, Ireland, Italy (now increasingly less novel), Malta and the United Kingdom, are not recognised in many other Member States for law purposes.
-The changes to French tax law in 2011 and the EU Anti-Money Laundering Directives have shown a partial acceptance of trusts and other structures for tax purposes, but even so they have not been welcomed.
+Trusts, while used in Cyprus, Ireland, Italy (now increasingly less novel), Malta and the United Kingdom, are not accepted in many other Member States for law purposes.
+The changes to French tax law in 2011 and the EU AML Directives have been a partial acceptance of trusts and other structures for tax purposes, but even so they have not been welcomed.
 Belgium and Spain have followed France with similar moves.
 In many Member States, life insurance is given beneficial tax status, while structures such as usufructs or partnerships are also often used.

-As mentioned above, Article 31 of the Fourth Anti-Money Laundering Directive, as amended by the Fifth Anti-Money Laundering Directive imposes compliance obligations on trustees of express trusts and other types of legal arrangements.
+As mentioned above, Article 31 of the fourth Money Laundering Directive EU 2015/849, as amended by the fifth Money Laundering Directive EU 2018/843 imposes compliance obligations on trustees of express trusts and other types of legal arrangements.
 Notwithstanding that access can be limited to those with legitimate interests, pressure for public registers will continue, although now subject to the countervailing pressures of the General Data Protection Regulation (GDPR) 2016/679.20 While seen as problematic, logically, public registers should lead to further acceptance and enforcement of trusts in the long term.

-Harmonisation of PIL in the European Union is likely to continue.
-Free movement of EU nationals, goods, services and capital, although with some restraints, is still seen as an engine for growth, even though the European Union is under pressure to legislate less.
-The role of the CJEU will also continue to increase, although in response to political trends, it may tend towards protecting national sovereignty against EU encroachment.
+Harmonisation of PIL in the EU is now likely to stall.
+Free movement of EU nationals (mostly), goods, services and capital, although with some restraints, is still seen as an engine for growth, even though the EU is under pressure to legislate less.
+The role of the Court of Justice of the European Union will also continue to increase although in response to political trends, it may tend towards protecting national sovereignty against EU encroachment.

-All Member States were focused on debt reduction and maximising tax collection.
-The EU institutions are conscious of the overwhelming priority to maintain the euro as a single currency and to concentrate on economic growth.
+All Member States are focused on controlling immigration and economic growth.
+The EU institutions are likely to retain the overwhelming priority of maintaining the euro as a single currency and mitigating recessionary forces.
 As a result, the EU institutions are likely to be proactive in encouraging any OECD and FATF initiatives that might be perceived to increase revenue share.
 The eurozone perspective and priorities are likely to drive those Member States in the eurozone towards ever closer union.
 Some Member States still consider Anglo-Saxon light-touch regulation as principally to blame for the economic and banking crises developing particularly since 2008.
 Pressure for increased regulation is likely to continue.

-Whether the process of the UK negotiating its exit from the EU will encourage some Member States to review the previous direction of travel for the EU and whether some Member States may themselves be encouraged to become more detached is not yet clear.
-It is perhaps more likely that the EU will become more homogeneous, focused on civil law and perhaps more protectionist, but the tensions between those Member States inside and outside the eurozone may well deepen.
+Whether the process of the UK negotiating its exit from the EU and the 2019 EU Parliament elections will encourage some Member States to review the previous direction of travel for the EU and whether some Member States may themselves be encouraged to become more detached is not yet clear.
+It is perhaps more likely that the EU will become more homogeneous, civil law focused and perhaps more protectionist, but the tensions between those Member States inside and outside the eurozone may well deepen.

 1 Richard Frimston is a consultant and Christopher Salomons is a senior associate with Russell-Cooke LLP.